 Do you want a job outdoors that seeks to conserve wildlife and helps the public gain access and enjoyment from the countryside?
 This may be just what you’re looking for.
 This three year course in Countryside Management and Conservation is geared to provide you with the practical skills and knowledge required to gain work for countryside organistions such as the National Trust, national parks, the RSPB or county wildlife trusts.

 Here is why you should consider this course:

-• Industry leader in education and training for countryside careers
+- Aberystwyth University is an industry leader in education and training for countryside careers;

-• Development of practical countryside skills such as fencing, dry stone walling and tree planting and work experience as an integral part of the course
+- This course provides students with the opportunity to develop practical countryside skills such as fencing, dry stone walling and tree planting and work experience as an integral part of the course;

-In year 1 you will develop countryside skills such as building stiles, boardwalks, steps and maybe even build a bridge.
-You will have the opportunity to enhance these skills in year 2 and gain industry standard certification in areas such as chainsaw, brushcutter, first aid and spraying.
+- You will have the opportunity to gain industry standard certification in areas such as chainsaw, brushcutter, first aid and spraying

-At the end of the course, if your academic performance merits it, you can progress up onto the final year of BSc Countryside Management or BSc Conservation Management and gain a second qualification!
-This is a powerful suite of qualifications to gain you employment.
+- Students of this course will have the opportunity, if academic performance merits it, to progress to the final year BSc Countryside Management or BSc Countryside Conservation and gain a second qualification.

 Want to study in Welsh?

 Some of our modules are taught in Welsh as well as English.
 If you study through the medium of Welsh you may be eligible for a generous bursary.

 The majority of teaching staff at the Institute of Biological, Environmental and Rural Sciences are qualified to PhD level and are research active.
 Vocational courses also have staff whose background lies within industry.
 The Institute has a large number of research only staff with whom students may have contact.